The goal is to raise approx EUR 11.000 every month, so I can work on varnish 100 hours every month.

 People and companies outside EU pay no Danish VAT.

-Rule of thumb: amounts less than approx 100 EUR/USD benefits mostly the banks
+Rule of thumb: amounts less than approx 100 EUR/USD benefits the banks more than it should do.

 Don’t worry about it, they probably have their reasons.